 Brittany Dehart, Kennel Technician

 Brittany was born and raised in the Sunshine State.
 From a very young age she had a love for all types of animals.
 At the age of 10 she began working with horses.
 After a couple years she got the opportunity to travel with her horse and compete around the state in riding competitions.
 She hopes to pursue a career as a veterinary technician one day, so she joined our team to gain some dog and cat experience.
-Brittany’s horse’s name is Zara, she also has two dogs: Princess and Koda.
+Brittany’s horse’s name is Zara, she also has three dogs: Princess, Koda, and a new puppy named Flynn.
 In her free time she likes to ride Zara on her property and take the dogs to the dog beach.